EBhoraniya/TRIP-ADVISOR/README.md

-# TRIP-ADVISOR - A software engineering project
+# TRIP-ADVISOR

-In this project, We were supposed to develop 'Trip Advisor' system.
-A system which helps user to plan trip, find the attractions and famous places in given city, find transportation and hotels for given source and destination.
+Trip advisor is a travelling partner.
+It allows user to register, login, browse different tour packages, transportation options, hotels, places to visit and if user is registered, write review.

 For which we have followed these steps:

 1. Define the problem
-2. Requirement gathering
+2. Requirement gathering and analysis
 3. Modeling or Designing system
-4. implementation
+4. Implementation

-For the above steps we have created usecase diagrams, interaction diagrams, class model, etc.
+For the above steps we also created usecase diagrams, interaction diagrams, class model, etc.